Body piercing: The healing process and body piercing aftercare

-It is normal for a white or slightly yellow discharge to be noticeable on the jewellery, as the sebaceous glands produce an oily substance meant to protect and moisturize the wound.
+It is normal for a white or slightly yellow discharge to be noticeable on the jewelry, as the sebaceous glands produce an oily substance meant to protect and moisturize the wound.
 While these sebum deposits may be expected for some time, only a small amount of pus, which is a sign of inflammation or infection, should be expected, and only within the initial phase.
 While sometimes difficult to distinguish, sebum is "more solid and cheeselike and has a distinctive rotten odour", according to The Piercing Bible.

 The amount of time it typically takes a piercing to heal varies widely according to the placement of the piercing.
 Genital piercings can be among the quicker to heal, with piercings of the clitoral hood and Prince Albert piercings healing in as little as a month, though some may take longer.
 Navel piercings can be the slowest to heal, with one source reporting a range of six months to two full years.
 The prolonged healing of navel piercings may be connected to clothing friction.